Ananya Birla’s Svatantra to acquire Sachin Bansal’s Chaitanya

-The acquisition would help Swatantra MicroFin move up the league table among NBFC-MFIs to become the second largest player with assets under management of ₹12,409 crore as on March 31, 2023.
+The acquisition would help Svatantra Microfin move up the league table among NBFC-MFIs to become the second largest player with assets under management of ₹12,409 crore as on March 31, 2023.
 The combined entity would have 3.6 million active customers through 1,517 branches across 20 States.

 Commenting on the development, Ananya Birla, Founder and Chairperson of Svatantra, said: “The proposed acquisition will propel Svatantra to a significant leadership position.
 The combined entity will command a substantial reach, enabling the delivery of a diverse array of financial services to our clients across a geographically diverse portfolio.
 We are committed to being a responsible lender, and I believe our synergistic strengths and shared ethos will accelerate our ongoing journey to create a unique, valuable and impactful financial services entity.”